indimail/indimail-virtualdomains/.github/README-indimail.md

 Activ Date    : (127.0.0.1) Tue Jul  2 09:33:55 2019
 Delivery Time : No Mails Delivered yet / Per Day Limit not configured
 ```
 You will notice two additional fields - the hex salted password `a8bac1a24c7aa2725630c9ab6813a631b366c79c6bc959bf344d3af8e685a375` and the clear text password following it (separated by a colon).
 This kind of password will allow you to use AUTH PLAIN, LOGIN, all CRAM methods and all SCRAM / SCRAM-PLUS methods.
-But it will be at the cost of the security of your user's passwords.
-If you use SCRAM authentication, you can disable all CRAM authentication methods.
-This will give you the safety of encrypted passwords as well the safety in the eventuality that your database gets stolen.
+But the problem with enabling CRAM auth methods is that attackers can get hold of the clear text passwords for all your users if your database is stolen.
+If you use SCRAM authentication, you can disable all CRAM authentication methods and also not use the -<u>C</u> argument to <b>vpasswd</b>.
+This will give you the safety of of having all your passwrods encrypted in the database.

 ## Authentication SMTP mechanism in qmail-smtpd